hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 you may also request GPU(s) as resources, if needed.

 Once you launch the session, a remote `noVNC`_ desktop will start on a compute node.
-Before clicking on the 'Launch MATLAB' button, one may still change the compression level and the image quality of the transferred noVNC frames.
-E.g. opting for the lowest compression level and highest image quality can give you a crisp VNC desktop.
 Once the session starts, the selected MATLAB module will be loaded, and eventually the MATLAB GUI will pop up (after waiting for few seconds).

-While your session is running, you can provide a view-only access to other VSC users.
-For that, click on the 'View Only (Share-able Link)' button to copy the URL into your clipboard, and be able to share it with others.

 .. warning::